CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 In the unlikely event that the Vermkins manage to defeat the adventurers, they will leave them unconscious and loot both the party and the wagon.
 The Vermkins will then return to their Mountainmaw hideout.
 The characters can choose to continue on to Tuntin, purchase new gear at Barton's Provisions, and later return to the ambush site to find the Vermkins' trail.

 Characters may decide to capture one or more Vermkins by knocking them unconscious rather than killing them.
-To do so, a character can use the "Render Unconcious" combat manuever or sum up 5d6 worth of injury.
+To do so, a character can use the "Render Unconscious" combat manuever or sum up 5d6 worth of injury.
 After a few minutes, a captured Vermkin regains consciousness and can be convinced to share what it knows (see "What the Vermkins Know" sidebar).
 Additionally, the party can persuade the captured Vermkin to lead them to the Mountainmaw hideout while avoiding traps (see "Vermkin Trail" section).

 If the characters don't find the Vermkin trail or choose to continue to Tuntin, you can skip ahead to Part 2, "Tuntin."
 There, Elmer Barton, the owner of Barton's Provisions, will inform the characters that Burrowbard Stoneseeker never arrived in Tuntin and suggest they return to the ambush site to investigate further after resting.
 Barton can also point the party to Linett Graygale of the Beastshield Coster for more information on the Vermkin attacks.